 Grains and other carbohydrates in cat foods get a bad rap.

 “But just because cats are true carnivores does not mean that carbohydrates are bad for them,” says Sherry Sanderson, DVM, a veterinary nutritionist at the University of Georgia.
 She’s seen a trend toward low-carb diets for felines in the last 10 years, but she warns against them.
-Low-carb usually means high fat, she says, which can raise the odds of pets being obese and having diabetes.
+Low-carb usually means high fat, she says, which puts pets at risk for obesity and diabetes.

 Another popular pet food myth: Grains are just “filler” ingredients with no real nutrients.
 “Grains provide a lot of essential nutrients that both dogs and cats -- and people -- require,” Sanderson says.